neo-chem-synth-wave/literature/literature/2009/20090610_ertl_p_and_schuffenhauer_a.md

 # Overview
 **Title:**
-Estimation of Synthetic Accessibility Score of Drug-like Molecules based on Molecular Complexity and Fragment Contributions
+Estimation of Synthetic Accessibility Score of Drug-Like Molecules Based on Molecular Complexity and Fragment Contributions

 **Authors:**
 Ertl, P. and Schuffenhauer, A.